Helping divers make informed choices about training, skills, safety, and gear.

 Phone: 810-623-1646

-Jessy will be my instructor in 2026 as I begin my first steps into technical diving with Intro to Tech, Advanced Nitrox, Decompression Procedures, and Helitrox.
-His background in technical, cave, and Great Lakes wreck diving, combined with real-world operational leadership, is exactly the level of instruction I want as I move beyond recreational limits.
+Jessy was my Intro to Tech and Advanced Nitrox class in 2026 as I begin my first steps into technical diving.
+His background in technical, cave, and Great Lakes wreck diving, combined with real-world operational leadership, is exactly the level of instruction I wanted as I move beyond recreational limits.
+He was an exceptional instructor and went beyond the basic class material and standards and spent close to 5 hours under water with me over 2 days.

 How to Choose a Private Instructor